wpcorner/Weekly-Saving-Calculator/README.md

 ### Is there support for multiple instances of the calculator on a single page?
 Yes, you can use the shortcode multiple times on a page to display multiple instances of the savings calculator.

-Feel free to reach out to the plugin author, Patrick Lumumba, at [info[at]divibanks.com](mailto:info@divibanks.com) for further assistance or inquiries.
+Feel free to open an issue in case of anything.